 About the Book

-In place of publishing a book review here, I decided to spend some time crafting some in-depth interview questions, and I asked Colin to record the following video (Colin reads the questions in the video as well).
+In place of publishing a book review here, I decided to craft some in-depth interview questions for Colin (video and transcript below):

 Colin: This book is a collection of stories that I didn’t think I would tell.
 I was keeping them to myself, in some cases because they’re quite personal, in others because I didn’t think they were practical enough to put up on my website.
 In all cases I was a little bit concerned about exposing so many aspects of my life for public perusal, so I held back.